jgabrielsen/Boney/README.md

-Skeleton Template for PicoCMS
+Boney
 =============================

-A mash up of [PicoCMS](http://picocms.org)'s default template with the [Skeleton](http://getskeleton.com) responsive framework.

-I've done my best to clear out any redundant CSS and markup.
+Themes based on the Skeleton boilerplate for Pico CMS.

+It is essentially the default Pico theme with Skeleton grafted on and the redudant CSS and markup pared away.
 It's probably a bit sloppy, but it lets me skip a chunk of work when building a responsive website on top of PicoCMS.

-The 1280px version is based on the column width calculations found in this [tutorial](http://webdesign.tutsplus.com/tutorials/building-a-responsive-layout-with-skeleton-widescreen--webdesign-7473).
+The 1280px version extends the Skeleton framework using the column width calculations found in this [tutorial](http://webdesign.tutsplus.com/tutorials/building-a-responsive-layout-with-skeleton-widescreen--webdesign-7473).

-These templates might work with any thing else that uses the [Twig template system](http://twig.sensiolabs.org/) (such as [PhileCMS](http://philecms.com/), which is itself a fork of PicoCMS), but I've never tested it and have no idea.

-Installation
+### Installation

-====
-To use either of these templates, upload them into the themes folder of your PicoCMS installation, and then change the theme setting in the config.php.
-Though if you've gotten this far, you probably know more about this shit than I do.
+1. Clone this repository to a new folder.
+Move either the "boney" or "boney1280" folder to the Pico themes directory.
+2. Open `config.php`, from the root Pico directory, and rename the theme: `$config['theme'] = 'boney';` or `$config['theme'] = 'boney1280';` (depending on which one you want to use).

+### About Skeleton

+[Skeleton](http://www.getskeleton.com/) is minimalist responsive CSS boilerplate.

+### About Pico

+[Pico](http://picocms.org/) is a stupidly simple & blazing fast, flat file CMS.